 The Trezor Wallet is entirely made of plastics with two buttons located at the front of the device where the display rests.
 These two buttons are used to control the functions in the software.
 The display on this wallet is quite bigger than the Ledger’s and that makes it easy to view your private key or any other information.

-The user interface of both the wallets is pretty minimalistic with use of light colors that go well with the whole page.
+The user interface of both the wallets is pretty minimalistic with the use of light colours that go well with the whole page.
 In terms of setting up, both the wallets have the same requirements.
-First step is to set up a PIN code and then you have to write down a backup of your recovery seed.
-This recovery seeds acts as a security question for your wallet so that if you ever lose your private key, then typing this recovery seed would help recover it.
+The first step is to set up a PIN code and then you have to write down a backup of your recovery seed.
+This recovery seed acts as a security question for your wallet so that if you ever lose your private key, then typing this recovery seed would help recover it.

 Trezor’s User Interface